Sikkim is the largest producer of large cardamom in India.

-In September 2018, Prime Minister of India, Mr. Narendra Modi inaugurated Pakyong airport in Sikkim, the state’s first airport, which is expected to significantly boost the state’s connectivity.
+In September 2018, the Prime Minister of India, Mr. Narendra Modi inaugurated Pakyong Airport in Sikkim, the state’s first airport, which is expected to significantly boost the state’s connectivity.
 In 2019-20, passenger and aircraft movements reached 3,749 and 60 respectively.

 Sikkim has a suitable climate for agricultural and horticultural products.
 It supports multiple crops; viz., rice, wheat, maize, millet, barley, urad, pea, soya bean, mustard and large cardamom.
 Sikkim is the top producer of large cardamom, contributing over 80% to India’s total production.
 In August 2019, Sikkim was declared as world’s first 100% organic state by UN Food and Agriculture (FAO).

-Government of India introduced North East Industrial Development Scheme 2017, under which, all new industrial units located in eight northeast states in manufacturing and services sector of the state were be eligible for various incentives.
+The government of India introduced the North East Industrial Development Scheme 2017, under which, all new industrial units located in eight northeast states in the manufacturing and services sector of the state were eligible for various incentives.

-The state attracted Foreign Direct Investment (FDI) equity inflow worth US$ 6.35 billion during April 2000 and September 2020 according to the data released by Department for Promotion of Industry and Internal Trade (DPIIT).
+The state attracted Foreign Direct Investment (FDI) equity inflow worth US$ 6.35 billion between April 2000-September 2020 according to the data released by the Department for Promotion of Industry and Internal Trade (DPIIT).